sensu/sensu-docs/content/sensu-go/6.1/operations/maintain-sensu/troubleshoot.md

 {{< /code >}}

 The above message indicates that a database query ("read-only range request") exceeded a 100-millisecond threshold hard-coded into etcd.
-Messages like these are helpful because they can alert you to a trend, but these occasional warnings don't necessarily indicate a problem.
+Messages like these are helpful because they can alert you to a trend, but these occasional warnings don't necessarily indicate a problem with Sensu.
 For example, you may see this message if you provision attached storage but do not mount it to the etcd data directory.

 However, a trend of increasingly long-running database transactions will eventually lead to decreased reliability.